 Yau Ma Tei takes the character of a quiet recluse sandwiched between Tsim Sha Tsui and Mong Kok, two neighbourhoods brimming with the buzz of today’s youth.
 If you’re not going to Yau Ma Tei for wholesale kitchenware or good claypot rice, then you probably won’t stop by this area.
 But now there’s a new incentive: Mum’s Not Home on Shanghai Street.
 The trendy café has risen quickly through word of mouth and has become quite a destination, drawing in young adults to the previously quiet streets of the neighbourhood.

-Clar had been to the café before so she remembered the way.
-It wasn’t hard to find anyway, but for first-time navigators on holiday in Hong Kong, tracking it down may prove difficult thanks to the city’s dense streets.
-Like most locally owned café in Kowloon, Mum’s Not Home is located on the upper floor of an old residential building with a tiny, shady-looking sad excuse of an opening that you’d either a) dismiss it as insignificant, b) back away from it because it looks like somewhere you could be robbed by a crazy Chinese man or c) miss it altogether.
+For first-time navigators on holiday in Hong Kong, tracking down Mum’s Not Home may prove difficult thanks to the city’s dense streets.
+Like most locally owned cafés in Kowloon, Mum’s Not Home is located on the upper floor of an old residential building with a small, sad-looking excuse of an opening that you’d either a) dismiss as insignificant, b) back away from because it looks like somewhere you could be mugged or c) miss seeing altogether.

 Mum’s Not Home